constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 Commands can be sent to single satellites, all satellites of one type, or the entire constellation.

-To see a list of available commands, start typing and then hit the tab key.
+The procedure to see a list of available commands is to start typing and then to hit the tab key.

-To initialize the satellite, you need to send it an initialize command, with a dictionary of config options as an argument.
+To initialize the satellite, it needs to be sent an initialize command, with a dictionary of config options as an argument.

 ```python
 constellation.satellites[0].initialize({})